 Everyone traveling through Glenpool will help pay for the expense.

-Burden is on those who own homes and businesses in Glenpool.
+Would increase property taxes, leaving the burden on citizens who own homes and businesses in Glenpool.

 Includes significant reductions in our police, fire, public works, and administrative departments.